design to cost

 "Design to cost is a management strategy and supporting methodologies to achieve an affordable product by treating target cost as an independent design parameter that needs to be achieved during the development of a product."

-Applications of this methodology includes the dollar-a-gallon gasoline project.
+Applications of this methodology include the dollar-a-gallon gasoline project.

 (Recent articles, video and ppt links)